iworks/sierotki/readme.txt

 `
 == Screenshots ==

+1. Options for entries.
-1. Orphan Options (Polish).
+1. Options for widgets.
-1. Orphan Options
+1. Options for taxonomies.
+1. Miscellaneous options.

 == Changelog ==

 = 2.7.0 - 2017-xx-xx =

+* Added custom fields - now you can easily add custom field name to the configuration.

 = 2.6.9 - 2017-05-24 =